Clivern/Laravel-CSV-Export/README.md

 # Laravel CSV Export

-Export a Large CSV Files with Laravel.
+Export a Large Dataset in CSV Format.
+It is based on Symfony’s StreamedResponse and Laravel’s chunked queries.

 *Current version: [v1.0.0]*